mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 />
 ```

-Look closely, there are a lot of interesting things going on:
+Look closely, there are a lot of interesting ideas in here:

 - No unnecessary naming
 - Enforced consistency via a built-in scale
-- Per-value media queries
+- Per-value responsiveness
 - Simple composition
 - Simple refactoring
-- Statically typed styles
-- Minimal abstraction
-- It's learn once, write anywhere just like React
-- Only for folks with JS experience
+- Static typing for styles

-Let's examine the benefits and tradeoffs!
+Let's examine the benefits and tradeoffs.

 ### Style Objects

-Compared to strings (a la styled-components), objects are easier to compose and statically analyse, but are less friendly to JavaScript newbies and have a learning curve.
+Compared to writing CSS in JS as strings (like styled-components uses), objects are are less familiar to developers with no JavaScript experience and are not as easily copy-and-pasted.

-I prefer objects.
+On the other hand, the visual noise caused by dynamic interpolations is reduced and composing objects is much simpler.

 ### Prop Based